filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

 ## Using the JavaScript objects

-The JavaScript objects (`Notification` and `NotificationAction`) are assigned to `window.Notification` and `window.NotificationAction`, so they are available in on-page scripts.
+The JavaScript objects (`FilamentNotification` and `FilamentNotificationAction`) are assigned to `window.FilamentNotification` and `window.FilamentNotificationAction`, so they are available in on-page scripts.

 You may also import them in a bundled JavaScript file: